livingdata-co/addok-geocode-stream/README.md

   --strategy           Set geocoding strategy: csv, batch or cluster
                                                                 [default: "csv"]
+  --columns            Select columns to geocode, in the right order --filter             Filter results by a specific field
+                       (format: filter-name=filter-value).
-  --columns            Select columns to geocode, in the right order --citycode           Filter results by citycode --postcode           Filter results by postcode --lon                Define longitude column (geo affinity) --lat                Define latitude column (geo affinity) --semicolon, --semi  Use semicolon (;) as separator                  [boolean]
+                       Can be used multiple times for different filters --lon                Define longitude column (geo affinity) --lat                Define latitude column (geo affinity) --semicolon, --semi  Use semicolon (;) as separator                  [boolean]